- 1 Why Does the September Asthma Peak Happen?

 - Encourage frequent handwashing to reduce risk of catching a cold or a virus.

-- Identify and avoid environmental triggers; if pollen is a problem, talk with teachers about staying inside from outdoor activities.
+- Identify and avoid asthma triggers, especially if your child has allergic asthma.
+If pollen is a problem, talk with teachers about staying inside from outdoor activities.

 - Follow the Asthma Action Plan and provide one to the school nurse.

 - Maintain good asthma control throughout the entire year, even if symptoms are well controlled during summer.

 What are some ways to get a child involved in self-managing asthma to avoid flares?